What's new in the latest Honda City package for the Indian market?

 Overall, the suspension manages a qualified drive with enough grips and handling.
 It enables an appropriate manner on the normal road condition.

-The petrol version of Honda City has a relatively high mileage (17.4 kmpl) when compared to other rivals in the same segment.
+The petrol version of Honda City has relatively high mileage (17.4 kmpl) when compared to other rivals in the same segment.
 Petrol cars with CVT also give a good mileage of 18 kmpl.
 Diesel Honda City is claimed to have the mileage of 25.6 kmpl.

 2018 Honda E CTV Full Tour Review